Skipperro/Gesundheit-Machine/README.md

 * Make it work as a mobile app.
 * Get Morgan Freeman to record "Bless you" for English version.
 * Expand it with a tissue dispenser module.
+* Add some LEDs to light-up while the sound is played.